IC 1059 - Lenticular Galaxy in Libra

-IC 1059 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 1059 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+IC 1059 - Lenticular Galaxy in Libra is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 1059 - Lenticular Galaxy in Libra in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 1059

 Celestial coordinates for the J2000 equinox of IC 1059 are provided in the following table: